margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There is breakdown, affliction, ailing, disability, relapse.
 Illness is emotional wailing, cellular destruction, tears, pain.
 It leads people to want to die.
-But recovery is normal, a desire to sing is normal.
+Recovery is normal, a desire to sing is normal.
 Illness leads to perfect health, recovery.

 <br>